 ⦁ Protect the stored rainwater in the tank from insects, rodents, and any other crawling creatures

 And, in specific circumstances:

-⦁ If the tank does not have a dedicated Vent, the overflow system must guarantee an unobstructed airflow from or into the tank following the changes of rainwater’s level.
+⦁ If the tank does not have a dedicated Vent, the overflow system must guarantee unobstructed airflow from or into the tank following the changes in rainwater’s level.

 ⦁ If the overflow is connected to the sewer system – it must include backflow and odor prevention devices.

 In its simplest form, the overflow system consists of an outlet pipe connected to the hole at the upper part of the tank’s wall and a fixed, mesh-type stainless-steel screen with an aperture of about 40 mils (1mm) – commonly considered as the minimum required to keep away insects.
 In a more complex version, overflow screens may have the form of a hinged “Flap Valve”.
 Under normal circumstances, the valve self-closes sealing off the tank, however, when necessary, it will open under the pressure of overflowing water to let it pass at a high flow rate that may be required during rainstorms.